shins-mcintyre/week02-assignment/README.md

 On opening the page there was a blank screen - I wanted it to show the first image in the carousel. at first I set the background image of the site to be that - but that didn't work well as I couldn't give it the same properties as an image.
 I did ask chatGPT at that stage for advice on what to do, as I couldn't find resources online.
 The recommendation was to write in java script .
 From here i learned of the DOMContentLoaded - but I then applied similar code as I used in the previous functions to make this work and it will always apply to the first image in the array

 One of the images used I realised after downloading is PNG - it looks nice but perhaps it's not the most appropriate file type?

+Accessibility:
+Lighthouse score 92 - 100 for accessibility, 96 for best practice, 91 for SEO
+WAVE: only alerts were no heading structrue and no page regions, which is not so relevant here since the page has no text at all
+Web insights recommendatio add aria labels so will add as a stretch goal if time allows

+For adding navigation to the buttons, I did use chatGPT to ask a few questions on what I was doing/why it wasn't working.
+I got a little explanation of why to write the code as I did:

+_What this does
+(currentIndex + 1) % imageData.length;
+moves forward (and wraps from last → first) (currentIndex - 1 + imageData.length) % imageData.length;
+moves backward (and wraps from first → last)_

+I then used this code to make it navigatable using arrow keys and the tab key. however I realised the tab key is actually for navigating the whole page so I changed that